-Each gas company employee shall be adequately trained for the job to which he is assigned and shall have adequate knowledge of the characteristics and hazards of natural gas.
+Each gas company employee shall be adequately trained for the job to which he or she is assigned and have adequate knowledge of the characteristics and hazards of natural gas.
+Employees assigned to positions covered by 49 CFR Part 192, Subpart N, shall be operator-qualified in accordance with the requirements therein.